Excerpts from Dietz’s collection of 15 intermediate mallet duets. Recorded at Louisiana State University.

-Luke Traxler and I had been building a dubstep metal band for the last 2 years.
+Luke Traxler and I had been building a dubstep metal band for the last few years.
 Imagine seeing your favorite DJs actually performing intricate, hard-hitting original jams, rather than simply hitting PLAY on their laptops.
 Check out this improv with an eclectic collection of samples from Jaco to Björk.

 The Foundry Steel Pan Ensemble plays Andy Akiho’s “Alloy” in a warehouse in downtown Los Angeles.
 We were in town for a performance with the LA Philharmonic as part of the Green Umbrella Series.

 Based on 21 chords, the Black Brave Ocean evolved into 5 installations – individual compositions that are, ostensibly, bad copies of bad copies, creating structural and tonal variations that eventually collapse into a series of theatrical games and concluding with no performers at all through audio playback.

 Stuart and I met in June of 2007.
 After many years of discussing the lack of finesse and musicality in “electronic” music, we collaborated on a structure of graphic notations and electron manipulations.
 The result – a romp of improvisatory drumming and an iPod on shuffle.
 Check out the overhead cam from the studio recording with Dustin Cicero at Manhattan School of Music in 2010.